-The "rate" knob sets the frequency, the "waves" knob selects the waveform, the "Midi sync" switch lets us synchronize the frequency of the generator to the tempo of the host application.

-The available waveforms are: sinusoid, ascending sawtooth, descending sawtooth, square, noise, random.
+- "Rate" knob ......
+Sets the frequency, the "Waves" knob selects the waveform, - "Midi Sync" switch ...
+Synchronize the frequency of the generator to the tempo of the host application. - Waveforms ......
+Sinus, descending sawtooth, ascending sawtooth, square, noise, random.

-The use of this generator is done exclusively through the modulation matrix (see below)
+The modulation destinations for the LFO generator are selected exclusively through the Modulation Matrix (see below)

-4.8 THE MODULATION MATRIX
+6.10 THE MODULATION MATRIX

-The minimoog V increases the original possibilities of modulation thanks to the presence of the modulation matrix in the extension.
-This extension appears when the minimoog V is in open position.
+The Minimoog-V increases the original possibilities of modulation thanks to the presence of the modulation matrix in the extension panel.
+This panel appears when the Minimoog-V is in open position.